Tubal ligation reversal

 - Other fertility factors, such as sperm and egg quality

-If you do conceive after having a tubal ligation reversal, there's a chance that the pregnancy will be ectopic — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
+- Ectopic pregnancy — when the fertilized egg implants outside the uterus, usually in a fallopian tube.

 How you prepare

-Before you have a tubal ligation reversal, your health care provider will likely:
+Before you have a tubal ligation reversal, your doctor will likely: